 Anderson was a parish priest at Neerkol from 1942 to 1964.
 Before Neerkol, Father Anderson also worked as a parish priest at St Patrick’s in Mackay as well as St Ann’s.

 David Owen is a client of Kelso Lawyers.
-At 76 years old, David submitted evidence in the Royal Commission against Father Anderson.
+At 76 years old, David submitted evidence to the Royal Commission against Father Anderson.

 Father Anderson started abusing David at the age of nine years old.
 David had just become an altar boy.